SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 Duration: 0:03:00

-Negative
+> aside negative
-: ⚠️  **WARNING - This Codelab is outdated.
+> ⚠️  **WARNING - This Codelab is outdated.
 Please refer to [Solace Docs](https://docs.solace.com/Solace-Cloud/Event-Portal/event-portal-discovery.htm#Scanning-Kafka-brokers) for latest Kakfa Discovery Instructions.**

-Negative
+> aside negative
-: The Kafka Cluster referenced in this section is not currently available for scanning.
+> The Kafka Cluster referenced in this section is not currently available for scanning.
 The steps below show you how you would scan a Kafka cluster, but for now just skip this section and use the pre-scanned discovery file available in Step 4

 Once the Offline Discovery Agent is installed, you can configure and run a scan on our NYC Taxi Kafka cluster from your browser.

-Negative
+> aside negative
-: NOTE: If you going to use the pre-scanned Discovery file instead then you can skip this section.
+> NOTE: If you going to use the pre-scanned Discovery file instead then you can skip this section.

 ### Step 1: Go to the Discovery Agent